-Check the Calendar of Events for times.
+Check the Calendar of Events for Drop-In times.

-Description: A Drop-In session is one in which players drop in, without advance reservations, to play other Drop-In players.
+What is Drop-In: A Drop-In session is one in which players drop in, without advance reservations, to play other Drop-In players.
 There are two types of Drop-In sessions:

-- A 2-3 hour block of time reserved each morning, on all courts, for all players.
+- A 3 hour block of time reserved each morning, on all courts, for all players.

 - A 90 minute block of time reserved on selected days, on selected courts, for Drop-In of specific skill levels.

-Eligibility: Players must be Grand Pickleball Club members or guests* in order to play in the Drop-In sessions.
+Who can Play: Players must be Grand Pickleball Club members or guests* in order to play in the Drop-In sessions.
 Residents (including Renters) will be welcomed for a maximum of three Drop-In sessions before they must join the Club.

 * Overnight guests of club members may play at “Drop-In” as long as they are accompanied by the member.
 The member will need to go to the monitor station and sign in their guest.
 The guest must wear a guest badge while playing.
 The guest must be at least 16 years old to play.
 Monitors will need to make sure all guests have signed in and are wearing a guest badge.

-- Courts are designated by skill level, – click Court Maps for court skill level court designations
+- Courts are designated by skill level, players may play up or down a skill level – click Court Maps for court skill level court designations

 - Players place their paddles in the paddle holders at their skill level courts

-- All players come off of the court after a game and place their paddles back in the paddle holders, unless no one is waiting to play
+- All players must come off of the court after a game and place their paddles back in the paddle holders, unless no one is waiting to play

 - No “organized” (no monopolization of courts by a group of players) will be allowed during Club Member Drop-In.
-If you find this is still occurring, please feel free to email the Club President stating the situation at firstname.lastname@example.org
+If you find this is occurring, please feel free to email the Club President stating the situation at firstname.lastname@example.org

 - If a court is empty, “any skill level may play on that court.
 However, if those skill-level players come at a later time, they are allowed to have court after the current game is completed.